Remembrance at Père-Lachaise

 A few years ago, I was walking across Père-Lachaise on a sunny autumn day.
 Of course, Père-Lachaise is a well-known spot for tourists visiting the graves of Jim Morrison, Chopin and others.
 But it covers a large area and there are lots of imposing tombs.

 One of my favorites is the family grave of François-Vincent Raspail, featuring a hooded figure.
 The tomb gained extra recognition when it was used on the cover of the 1987 album Within the Realm of a Dying Sun by Dead Can Dance.
-It’s not exactly hidden, near the roundabout Casimir Perier, but easy to miss if you’re not looking for it.
+It can be found near the roundabout Casimir Perier, but easy to miss if you’re not looking for it.

 The park in itself is very beautiful and worth a stroll, especially during autumn.
 The high rise at Avenue Feuillant offers views all the way to Notre Dame, Montparnasse tower and the Eiffel tower.